howtographql/howtographql/content/backend/graphql-go/5-create-and-retrieve-links.md

 description: "Enable Users to create Links and see them"
 ---

-# Create and Retrieve Links
-Now we have our database ready we can start implementing our schema!

 ## CreateLinks
 Lets implement CreateLink mutation; first we need a function to let us write a link to database.
 Create a folders links and users inside internal folder, these packages are layers between database and our app.